 California history comes alive on this unique itinerary celebrating rail travel in the Golden State.
-From the mid-19th through the mid-20th centuries, railroads influenced just about every aspect of California's social, political and economic development.
-Beginning with the completion of the Transcontinental Railroad in 1869, trains brought settlers to California and shipped many of the state's products to markets throughout North America.
-Railway lines within the state were also indispensable in transporting goods and raw materials from wilderness areas to the main population centers.
+Beginning with the completion of the Transcontinental Railroad in 1869, railroads influenced just about every aspect of California's social, political and economic development.
+Trains brought settlers to California, shipped the state's products out to market, and transported goods and raw materials within the state from wilderness areas to towns and cities.

 • 7 nights accommodations: 2 nights in Sacramento, 1 night in Fort Bragg, 1 night in Healdsburg, 1 night in San Francisco, 1 night in Monterey and 1 night in Yosemite